Ayurveda | 15 Aug 2023

 During inflammation, the force of pitta (fire and water element) is responsible for the temperature or heat to rise.
 This in turn allows vata (air and space) to take home in the available space.
 This further makes way for the vitiated blood and toxins to enter the tissues.
 What one experiences as a result is swelling.

 Ayurveda prescribes a specific diet to help drain the fluid, but the body-mind constitution is a critical factor before prescribing a specific diet.
 Food which might help drain the extra fluids for one person, might be unsuitable to the prakriti of another person.
+Thoughtful choices form the basis of an Ayurvedic diet for inflammation tailored to one’s doshic balance.

 In general, to avoid inflammation Ayurveda advises: